biappi/SimpleVirusUSBMidiDriver/README.md

 At the present stage it consists of sample code from Apple Inc. which was obtained from the casiousbmididriver (A Casio USB MIDI Interface driver for Mac OS X).

-The only change to the sample code that was necessary to get the driver to work with the Roland PC-300, was to set the USB interface number, vendor ID and product ID in the file GenericUSBMidi.cp
+The only change to the sample code that was necessary to get the driver to work with the Roland PC-300, was to set the USB interface number, vendor ID and product ID in the file GenericUSBMidi.cp:

     #define kTheInterfaceToUse	2	// The third one
     #define kMyVendorID		0x0582	// Roland Corporation
     #define kMyProductID	0x0008

 The idea of the present project would be to provide a generic open source OS X driver for several other USB MIDI devices.
 Contributions are welcome!